mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Previously a broad range of observed design practices of participants which involve game design patterns were observed.
 The overall direction of the section is that it is beneficial to creative a community where there is a diversity of approaches being undertaken but with some underlying shared themes and practices.

-Iterative agile design is a highly cultural / interpersonal process.
-(Glossary)

-QUESTION - INCLUDE THIS OR NOT?
-As discussed a in previous section design thinking education has created a set norms in communicating the stages of design that complexities are less readily communicated.
-On closer inspection, much literature on design processes contains caveats that some processes can happen in parallel and one stage may need several iterations.
-Given this caveat, I began to how useful is the overall in observing the emergence of complex creative processes.

-To address this, this section looks as some of the emerging patterns which complexify the emerging norms of design thinking education.  *if that's useful that is - if not just describe complexities*

  <!-- https://xd.adobe.com/ideas/principles/design-systems/design-thinking-process/ -->